 Religious, Spiritual & Cultural Programs

 - The Department of Corrections (DOC) is committed to providing a wide array of religious and spiritual programming to inmates.
 The Department has Chaplains at each facility to offer a broad spectrum of religious and cultural programs and events, and a large number of volunteers from the community who supplement and enhance what our Chaplains provide.
 This following list is not all-inclusive.
-Please speak with your loved to inquire what programs they are engaged in.
+Please speak with your loved one to inquire what programs they are engaged in.

 - African American Literature